-This means if your car was worth £5,500 if sold privately, you’d lose at least £500 by selling it to a dealer instead.
+This means if your car was worth £5,500 if sold privately, you’d lose at least £500 by selling it to a dealer.

-Selling to a dealer
+Selling a car to a dealer

-You’ll probably get less for it than through a private sale, the plus side is that you’ll avoid the work and expense of advertising and dealing with enquiries, viewings and test drives.
+You’ll probably get less for it than through a private sale, but you’ll avoid the work and expense of advertising and dealing with enquiries, viewings and test drives.

 Your car’s part-exchange value will be a little more than the trade price you’d get if you sold your car outright to a dealer.

 The price you’ll get will be based on the car’s trade value and condition, so it won’t be the best price possible.

 Selling a car privately can be time-consuming, but you’ll probably get a better price.

-Here’s a summary of what you’ll need to do:
+Here’s what you’ll need to do: